 Following the new craze, Kirito's friends dive into the game, and despite his reservations about the system, Kirito eventually joins them.
 While at first it appears to be just fun and games, they soon find out that the game is not all that it seems...

-OK, this movie is stunning enough to made me write a review for the first time.
-Just came back from watching it.
-Its full house at the cinema.
-It is rare to see a full house at my country when the cinema is airing anime.
-This is absolute shock.
+OK, this movie is stunning enough to make me write a review for the first time.
+I just came back from watching it.
+It was a full house at the cinema.
+It is rare to see a full house in my country when the theater is airing anime.
+This was a total shock!

 The story is great.
-It is a mixture of sad, emotional, tragedy, comedy and romance.
-Its sort like the mixture of SAO, ALO, GGO but mainly it revive that kind of feel after u watched the original SAO.
+It is sort of like a mixture of tragedy, comedy and romance.
+Its sort like the mixture of SAO, ALO and GGO but mainly it revives that kind of feeling after you watch the original SAO.
 It makes me feel nostalgic.

 *Wagnaria Cafe (www working!) made a cameo !

-The OST is not as great as SAO but they did use back some SAO soundtrack (mainly Swordland) and even make an improved version for certain situation.
+The OST is not as great as SAO, but they did use some of the SAO soundtrack (mainly Swordland) and even made an improved version for certain situation.

-I really enjoy the 2 hour in the cinema and I do think that you probably need to watch the original SAO series first before watching this movie if possible try to finish ALO and GGO as well.
+I really enjoyed the 2 hours in the cinema and I do think that you probably need to watch the original SAO series first before watching this movie if possible try to finish ALO and GGO as well.

 * For those who plan to go cinema and watch it, do stay until the ending song is finish.
 You will be rewarded :)